nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 3 - Data and Program Representation.md

 | 78  | x    | 79  | y    | 7A  | z       | 7B  | {    | 7C  | \|   |
 | 7D  | }    | 7E  | ~    | 7F  | DEL     |     |      |     |      |
 ## 3.9 - Unicode
+- Some languages have many more characters than most European languages.
+	- To accommodate this, there are some extensions and alternate methods of representing characters.
+- **Unicode** is a standard for extended character sets.
+	- It extends ASCII, and is intended to make character sets possible for all languages.
+	- The current unicode standard defines ~150,000 symbols, including emojis.
 ## 3.11 - Signed Binary Integers
 - A signed number means that it is positive or negative.
 - There are 3 representations for *signed integers*: